arqtrad/archlit/article.md

 course, a documented body of knowledge on what national art is to begin with.
 At this point, the two strands of Romanticism tug in opposite
-directions: on one side is the drive for personal originality, represented Araújo Porto-Alegre; on the other, nationalist traditionalism, represented by his younger contemporary, the poet Antonio Gonçalves Dias (1823--1864).
-The elder master shifts the burden of building a Brazilian artistic "School" towards the future and onto the Beaux-Arts education provided by the Imperial Academy of Fine Arts (AIBA).
+directions: on one side is the drive for personal originality, represented by Araújo Porto-Alegre; on the other, nationalist revivalism, represented by the Portuguese writers, João Baptista da Silva Leitão de Almeida Garrett (1799--1854) and Alexandre Herculano (1810--1877).
+The Brazilian master shifts the burden of building a Brazilian artistic "School" towards the future and onto the Beaux-Arts education provided by the Imperial Academy of Fine Arts (AIBA).
 As its director from 1854 to 1857, he commands a comprehensive program reform that puts at its center the Romanticist principle of fostering creative originality rather than academic conformity [@lima:2016digne, n.
 3].

-Gonçalves Dias, on the other hand, gives greater weight to tradition and the study of material culture as sources for contemporary art.
-He leads a "scientific commission of exploration" for the Brazilian Historical and Geographic Institute (IHGB) between 1859 and 1861, bound on documenting actual examples of popular craft.
-The commission's work focuses on the northeastern provinces of Brazil---the historic crucible of Portuguese colonization---and on traditional culture of communities descended from either native groups or Portuguese colonists, "far beyond the confines of the domain of civilization" [@diario:1861exposicao, 1].
-This work is conducted under the dual mission statement of the IHGB, both as the custodian of Brazil's past history and as the collector of data for future historians' use [@maleval:2020instituto24, 46].
-One major Rio newspaper reporting on the exhibit makes it clear that the expedition's goal is to foster development arising out of local traditions, while lamenting the lack of government support for this [@diario:1861exposicao, 1].
+Araújo Porto-Alegre's effort will reach its culmination under the late-nineteenth-century generation of artists and theoreticians, at the forefront of which stands the novelist and art critic, Luís Gonzaga Duque Estrada (1863--1911).
+Due to this focus on creative originality as a precondition for an authentic national style, Gonzaga Duque will be chiefly interested in the social and cultural conditions surrounding the production of art and architecture, rather than in architectural forms strictly speaking [@guimaraes:2001empenho, 23].
+Therefore, his anticlerical opinions lead him, in his early history of Brazilian art, to dismiss the mannerist style of early Jesuitic architecture as "evidently lacking in taste" [@gonzagaduque:1995arte].
+That one of the few opinions on architecture to come out of Araújo Porto-Alegre's "spiritual lineage" should be such a curt judgment on the subject is evidence of the low value ascribed to primary documentation in this critical circle.

+The Portuguese Romanticist writers, on the other hand, place increasing emphasis on the documentation of sources not only for historical writing, Herculano's lifelong effort, but even for literary creation.
+Almeida Garrett dedicates much of his early work, compiled in the 1843 *Romanceiro geral,* to reinterpretations of popular poetry [@monteiro:2019refiguracoes].
+His 1844 poem *Miragaia,* described in the foreword as "a true reconstruction of an ancient monument" [@almeidagarrett:1844miragaia], is illustrated with compelling etchings of Gothic and Islamic architecture by Manuel Bordallo Pinheiro (1815--1880), evidencing their interest in a comprehensive historical ambiance that ranges from the purported authenticity of the text to its pictorial decoration.
+Another scion of this Romanticist circle, the Brazilian-born poet, Antonio Gonçalves Dias (1823--1864) takes this interest one step further.
+After completing his studies in Portugal, Gonçalves Dias returns to Brazil thoroughly imbued with the nationalist emphasis on documentation promoted by Almeida Garrett and Herculano.
+In 1859, Gonçalves Dias is entrusted with the "ethnography and narrative section" of the Scientific Commission of Exploration, an expedition to the Northeast Brazilian province of Ceará that seeks to document various social and natural features of that region.
+This Commission, established under the aegis of the Brazilian Historical and Geographic Institute (IHGB), will ultimately expose the conflicts inherent to the framing of national identity as something to be both *documented* and *created* in a single literary or artistic process.

+The crux of the conflict that arises together with ethnographic documentation in Portugal and Brazil has to do with the authority attributed to sources and methods.
+The process by which writers have traditionally acknowledged authority, based on cross-examination of the classics, is challenged by the rising prestige of popular literature, championed by Almeida Garrett, as well as by increasing competition between historians of literature and natural scientists for the legitimacy to describe social and ethnic groups.
+In this context, it is perhaps not surprising Gonçalves Dias should eventually fall out with the Expedition's leader, physician and zoologist Manuel Ferreira Lagos (1816--1870), who seems to consider the ethnographic section as being of lesser importance than zoology, botany, and mineralogy [@kury:2001comissao, 39].
+Gonçalves Dias's insistence on fulfilling the Commission's original goal of studying all of Brazil's northerly provinces, even as when the other sections' work is called off after documenting a single province, further exposes these conflicts.
+He collects products from communities descended both from native groups and from Portuguese colonists, "far beyond the confines of ... civilization," as one major Rio newspaper reports [@exposicao:1861-246, 1], and scours the Amazon region looking for non acculturated native communities.
+This is at odds, however, with what is seen by his contemporaries as the Commission's "great merit, which is to evidence the existence of the necessary elements for the creation of industry," implying a focus on craft traditions that are already somewhat close to modern Brazilian society [@exposicao:1861-246, 1].

-Despite these encouraging beginnings, the optimistic efforts of Araújo Porto-Alegre's and Gonçalves Dias's generation to promote national identity by means of distinctive artistic character are all but forgotten by the 1860s.
-The writer Joaquim Manuel de Macedo (1820--1882) bemoans in 1862 the derision with which Gonçalves Dias's scientific expedition was met in the capital the preceding year, and the expedition's ensuing halt due to lack of funding [@aragao:2012passeio, 27].
-Meanwhile, Portugal is emerging from a traumatic political and economic reconstruction after the civil war of 1826--1834, and her intellectuals are contemplating their country's bleak prospects as a waning colonial power.
+Meanwhile, Portugal is emerging from a traumatic political and economic restructuring after the civil war of 1828--1832, and her intellectuals are contemplating their country's uninspiring prospects as a waning colonial power.
 On both shores of the Atlantic, political and infrastructural modernization becomes a concern far more pressing than the affirmation of national identity.
-Nevertheless, modernization itself, along with the political crisis of the late nineteenth century, are to become a catalyst for a renewed interest in national identity---this time around, in the form of longing for the lost roots of cultural identity.
+Nevertheless, modernization itself, along with the political crisis of the late nineteenth century, is to become a catalyst for a renewed interest in national identity---this time around, in the form of longing for the lost roots of cultural identity.

 Crisis of Cultural Nation-building
 ==================================

-The unstable political and cultural climate of the liberal monarchies wears on through the second half of the nineteenth century.
-In both Portugal and Brazil, already in the 1860s, literary and artistic elites grow insecure about the path of nation-building through which the Romantic generation confidently forged ahead.
+Up until the 1860s, therefore, the actual form of the built environment has been of little consequence to the literary debates around national character.
+As the unstable political and cultural climate of the liberal monarchies in both Portugal and Brazil wears on through the second half of the nineteenth century, however, the tension rises between the endeavors of, on the one hand, *documenting* national culture as traditionally attested in popular art and, on the other hand, *creating* works of high art that are able to express this national culture while following modern taste and productive conditions.
+In both Portugal and Brazil, already in the 1860s, literary and artistic elites grow insecure about the path of nation-building through which the Romanticist generation confidently forged ahead.
 The forward-looking "history" of Portuguese-language literature, prevalent from the 1830s to 50s, thus gives way to a comprehensive search *backwards* for the roots of Portuguese ethnicity as well as for markers of originality in Brazilian culture.
-Architects will play a more cautious and derivative role in this process, at some times even stepping back altogether from the issue of national character, at other times expressing a derivative, aesthetic aspect of debates played out away from their disciplinary field.
+Architects will play a cautious role in this process, at some times even stepping back altogether from the issue of national character, at other times expressing a derivative, aesthetic aspect of debates played out away from their disciplinary field.

+It is up to another of Brazil's major novelists, Joaquim Manuel de Macedo (1820--1882), to nudge the literary discussion of architecture

+The reasons Lagos has for picking Ceará as the first and, due to lack of funding, only published subject of the IHGB expedition are not clear, but it is probably no coincidence.
+Ceará is located in the historic crucible of Portuguese expansion, claiming some of the early hinterland cities of the colonial period.
+It is also a major center of high culture in the mid nineteenth century, with such illustrious contemporaries of the expedition as writer José de Alencar (1829--1877), in addition to several IHGB members at the time.

+products collected by the ethnography section eventually make it to the Brazilian gallery at the
+1862 International Exhibition in London.

+* * * *

 Traditionalist Methods and Ethnographic Tools
 =============================================